 Skip to Content

-The Mexican Office also works in collaboration with a new NGO called the Centro Machilia for Educational Evaluation and Development (Centro Machilia).
-This collaboration is working to improve earthquake drills in schools with a very high and reliable level of seismic engineering.
+They are aiming to improve earthquake drills in schools with a very high and reliable level of seismic engineering.

 Page authorised by Web Content Manager

-Last updated on Wednesday 05 April 2017
+Last updated on Wednesday 17 April 2019